digostaaa/Linkivia/README.md

 php -v 7.2.5
 Symfony -v 5.^

-the fixture will load a user ('user', 'user') and an admin ('linkivia', 'linkivia) or you can make your own via .../registration | .../adminregistration
+the fixture will load a user ('user', 'user') and an admin ('linkivia', 'linkivia) or you can make your own user via .../register

-there is an admin dashboard in .../admin
+there is an admin dashboard in .../admin if you want to add a user from the admin dashboard you'll have to encode the password first with the command php bin/console security:encode-password and past the encoded password in the respected field

-if you are using an API program, in the header section, be sure to do this key= Content-Type  Value = application/json
+if you are using an API program, in the header section, be sure to do this key = Content-Type  Value = application/json

-the path for the api is .../api/tickets and .../api/replies
+the path for the api is .../api/tickets and .../api/replies and the swagger is .../api